 Provincially Significant Wetlands (PSWs) are wetland areas identified by the MNRF as being the most valuable based on a science-based ranking system known as the Ontario Wetland Evaluation System (OWES).
 The OWES evaluates and classifies wetlands according to a suite of biological, social, hydrological and special features components.
-A wetland that has been assessed and scored using the OWES is known as an "evaluated wetland" and is classified as either Provincially, Regionally or Locally Significant.
+A wetland that has been assessed and scored using the OWES is known as an "evaluated wetland".
 Wetland complexes occur where two or more wetlands separated by a non-wetland area are functionally linked.
 Functional linkages include wildlife usage (e.g., migration corridors, forage areas), and surface water and groundwater connections.
 Most wetlands in Ontario are complexes.

 The PSWs are shown Figure 3 and listed in Appendix A: Table 2.
-Thirty (30) wetlands have been evaluated as provincially significant, comprising a total of 135 km2 and making up 28% of the total wetland area.
+Thirty (30) wetlands have been evaluated as provincially significant, comprising a total of 135 km and making up 28% of the total wetland area.
 Most are located in the eastern, lowlands, part of the watershed, primarily around Mississippi Lake and downstream along the river.
-The upper watershed has only one evaluated PSW (Mud Lake)9.
+The upper watershed has only one evaluated PSW (Mud Lake).